John Jackson (English boxer): Claim to the English Championship

 The idea that Jackson was English Champion from 1795 (when he defeated Daniel Mendoza) to 1800 appears to date from Hennings's very unreliable 1902 book Fights for the Championship which included much text invented by the author.
 Sources from the 1790s and subsequent decades (such as Pancratia, Fistiana, Boxiana, and The Sporting Magazine) do not describe Jackson or Mendoza as English Prizefighting Champion and nor do they describe their bouts as championship bouts.

 The most authoritative account of the history of the English Championship at this time is in Pierce Egan's Boxiana, published from 1813 onwards, which notes that Benjamin Brain remained champion until his death in 1794 and describes no other fighter as English Champion until the emergence of Jem Belcher in 1800.

 Mendoza and Jackson were undoubtedly the highest profile figures in prizefighting during the period 1794–1799, based primarily on their successful activities as trainers, but in a period with no official boxing organisations, and no official belts, the title of champion could only be bestowed by public acclaim.
 The absence of any written sources from the period in question extending the accolade to these fighters demonstrates that no English Champions were recognised during this period.

 In popular culture

+Thomas Lawrence, Satan Summoning His Legions.

-In the artist Sir Thomas Lawrence's 1797 exhibition at the Royal Academy, an enormous painting of Satan Summoning His Legions, was based upon a giant portrait of the muscular Jackson.
+In the artist Sir Thomas Lawrence's 1797 exhibition at the Royal Academy, in an enormous painting of Satan Summoning His Legions, the body of Satan was based upon a giant portrait of the muscular Jackson.

 Jackson features as a character in Rodney Stone, a Gothic mystery and boxing novel by Sir Arthur Conan Doyle.

 He and/or his boxing academy are frequently mentioned in Georgette Heyer's Regency romances.

 The characters of boxing opponents Jackson and Daniel Mendoza have minor but important roles in the 1942 British film The Young Mr. Pitt.

 In August 2020 Jackson was featured in the BBC Radio 4 programme The Long View, in which he was compared to modern day footballer Marcus Rashford.